 Today, the school continues to function as a public high school for students in Grades 9-12 in the IPS district and beyond.
 Tech (as it is affectionately called) is one of four IPS All-Choice High Schools offering a diverse and challenging curriculum.

-As the largest high school in the IPS district, Tech specializes in five College and Career Options: Math and Science Academy; Law and Public Policy; Career Technology Center (14 different career-based options: culinary, cosmetology, welding, etc); Construction, Engineering and Design Academy; and New Tech (project-based learning).
-All freshmen participate in an extremely well-supported Freshman Academy in Stuart Hall with designated administrators, counselors, social workers to specifically support freshman students.
+As the largest high school in the IPS district, Tech specializes in five College and Career Academies: Law & Public Safety; Media Arts; Skill Trades and Human Services (a plethora of career-based options: culinary, cosmetology, welding, etc); STEM; and Teaching, Leading, and Learning.
+All freshmen participate in an extremely well-supported Freshman Academy in Stuart Hall with designated administrators, counselors, and social workers to specifically support freshman students.